nickbauman/npm_reagent/README.md

 # npm-reagent

-A Leiningen template for creating useful and productive [Reagent](https://reagent-project.github.io/) apps in Clojure.
+A Leiningen template for creating useful and productive [Reagent](https://reagent-project.github.io/) apps in Clojure using a more typical npm-oriented toolchain.

-## Release 0.0.1
+## Release 0.1.0

 Leiningen Clojars dependency